sandrohr95/API-Example-Salud/README.md

 RUN app.py file
 ```

+This api has been nade with FastAPI.
+Fastapi provides swagger documentation automatically in url http://localhost:8080/api/docs.
+Here you can test the API methods without having to implement an interface.

-Online documentation is available at `/api/docs`.
+Online documentation is available at `http://localhost:8080/api/docs`.